Prevention Tips for Foot Pain Overview

 From construction to retail, people in all types of workplaces are dealing with the sore feet that come along with standing for long periods of time.
 In fact, research shows that up to 42 percent of adults struggle with these issues.
-Whether you are looking to prevent or remedy your achy arches, follow these tips below and you will never again get caught sitting down on the job.
+Whether you are looking to prevent or remedy your achy arches, follow these prevention tips for foot pain below and you will never again get caught sitting down on the job.

 1. Come down off your high heels